Dartle Documentation

 The ... after some tasks shown above means that the dependencies of the task are not being shown as they appeared earlier in the graph already.

-The graph shows task dependencies as child nodes, so in the graph above, while clean has no dependencies, compile depends on both installCompileDependencies and installProcessorDependencies directly, which both depend on writeDependencies, in turn.
+The graph shows task dependencies as child nodes, so in the graph above, while emptyGeneratedAssets has no dependencies, build depends on analyzeCode, format, runPubGet and test directly (and those tasks have their own dependencies).

 Running Tasks